-about eight months ago by Jim Taylor, RFD Radio Network
+about eleven months ago by Jim Taylor, RFD Radio Network

 Colder temps have arrived in Illinois, but chances for a significant snow event leading up to Christmas aren’t great.
 So says RFD Illinois meteorologist Dan Hicks with Freese-Notis Weather.

 Hicks anticipates into the 6-to-10 day and even 11-to-15 day outlook that the Midwest will continue to experience cold air masses.
 Daytime highs of 20s and 30s can be expected over the next couple of weeks in Illinois.
 Normal highs at this time of year in Illinois are in the mid to upper 30’s in the northern part of the state and mid 40s in southern Illinois.
 The first day of winter is officially December 21st.